Free March Unit Studies and Lessons

 National Cereal Day (March 7th)

-National Cereal Day shines a light on the popular breakfast food.
+National Cereal Day highlights the popular breakfast food.
 Celebrate with a bowl of your favorite cereal.

 - Family Consumer Sciences– make your own cereal activity